StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/terms-of-service/data-management-faqs.md

 ## General Data Protection Regulation (GDPR)

->**What is GDPR compliance?**
+> **What is GDPR compliance?**

-The General Data Protection Regulation (GDPR) is a European-wide regulation for the protection of European citizens' data that was established in May 2018 and defined rules related to the protection of natural persons regarding the processing of personal data and rules relating to the free movement of personal data (Ref: https://gdpr-info.eu/art-1-gdpr/).
+The General Data Protection Regulation (GDPR) is a European-wide regulation for the protection of European citizens' data that was established in May 2018 and defines rules related to the protection of natural persons regarding the processing of personal data and rules relating to the free movement of personal data (Ref: https://gdpr-info.eu/art-1-gdpr/).
 Currently there is no ID or license required or available for GDPR.

->**What is the Z BY HP and AI Studio approach to GDPR?**
+> **What is the Z BY HP and AI Studio approach to GDPR?**

 Z BY HP has a long-standing history of industry leadership in privacy and data protection.
 Together with our robust portfolio of products and services, we can support our customers' and partners' efforts in protecting personal data.
-With respect to AI Studio, Z BY HP acts as a Data Processor.
-Please refer to Data Processor section on [Z BY HP Privacy Central.](https://www.hp.com/us-en/privacy/privacy-central.html) As a global company, it is possible that any information you provide may be transferred to or accessed by Z BY HP entities worldwide in accordance with the Z BY HP Privacy Statement and based on the International Privacy Programs listed in the International Data Transfers section.
+With respect to AI Studio, Z BY HP acts as a data processor.
+Please refer to the Data Processor section on [Z BY HP Privacy Central.](https://www.hp.com/us-en/privacy/privacy-central.html) As a global company, it is possible that any information you provide may be transferred to or accessed by Z BY HP entities worldwide in accordance with the Z BY HP Privacy Statement and based on the International Privacy Programs listed in the International Data Transfers section.

 > **Do you have an assigned Data Protection & Privacy Officer or equivalent?**